theaminuli/ai-summarizer/README.md

 ## Usage

 1. Create or edit a post/page in the WordPress block editor
-2. Add a new block and search for "AI Summarize Button"
+2. Add a new block and search for "Summarize Button"
 3. Add individual buttons by clicking the "+" inside the block
 4. Customize button text, links, and styles using the block toolbar and sidebar
 5. Adjust layout (horizontal/vertical) and spacing in the block settings